MicrosoftDocs/memdocs/memdocs/autopilot/troubleshooting.md

 The most common issue joining a device to Azure AD is related to Azure AD permissions.
 Make sure that [the correct configuration is in place](configuration-requirements.md) to allow users to join devices to Azure AD.
 Errors can also happen if the user exceeds the number of devices that they're allowed to join.
 This limit is configured in Azure AD.

 An Azure AD device is created upon import.
 It's important this object isn't deleted.
 The object acts as Autopilot's anchor in Azure AD for group membership and targeting (including the profile).
-Deleting it can lead to join errors.
+Deleting it may lead to join errors.
 If this object is deleted, you can fix the issue by deleting and reimporting this autopilot hash so it can recreate the associated object.

 Error code 801C0003 will typically be reported on an error page titled "Something went wrong".
 This error means that the Azure AD join failed.

 ## Troubleshooting Intune enrollment issues

 See [this knowledge base article](https://support.microsoft.com/help/4089533/troubleshooting-windows-device-enrollment-problems-in-microsoft-intune) for assistance with Intune enrollment issues.
+Common issues can include"
-Common issues include incorrect or missing licenses assigned to the user or too many devices enrolled for the user.
+- incorrect or missing licenses assigned to the user.
+- too many devices enrolled for the user.

 Error code 80180018 will typically be reported on an error page titled "Something went wrong".
 This error means that the MDM enrollment failed.